dvargo22/dvargo22.github.io/_posts/2025-22-01-Handshake: UI Edits to an Onboarding Flow.md

 ## MY PROCESS
 ### Identifying problems with testing and affinity mapping
-I enlisted five users (friends) to test the client onboarding flow.
+I enlisted five users (friends) to test the client onboarding flow (the "Before" version).
 I monitored their progress and asked them questions when they encountered friction.
-I also asked them to note the various points in the experience where they would drop out if they were using the app in real life.
 At the end of the test, they provided written feedback.
 ![Affinity Mapping](/imgs/Handshake UI Edits/stickynotes-feedback3_orig.png)
 *The yellow sticky notes are snippets of feedback from testers.
 The red sticky notes are the two overarching problems I identified from this feedback.*